Code-Institute-Submissions/GraceObaEllyone-Elyon-Global-Eductional-Hub_JulyResub/README.md

 ● Build a custom js display mechanism for the Elyon Global Educational Hub Community Blog/reflective learning journal i.e learners’ experience .

 FRONT-END Content
-Goals for Webdesign- Elyon Global Educational Hub [EGEH] is set up to provide kickstarting  educational need driven experience with a profitable lifestyle build on Individual  Prior Learning[IPL] outside the four walls of the mainstream setting for those who find group learning challenging in the traditional formal setting.
+Goals for Webdesign- Elyon Global Learning Hub [EGLH] is set up to provide kickstarting  educational need driven experience with a profitable lifestyle build on Individual  Prior Learning[IPL] outside the four walls of the mainstream setting for those who find group learning challenging in the traditional formal setting.

 SITE INTRODUCTION
-Elyon Global Educational welcomes you to its remote learning hub.
+Elyon Global Learning welcomes you to its remote learning hub.
 We provide both accredited and non-accredited vocational course that meet your need within your affordable budget in
 Childcare Health and Social Care
 Business support and Tourism